 Every time you publish a new article (or post) to your store’s blog, Shopify will generate a new page and URL for it.
 To access the settings for these pages, navigate to a post—any post—in the theme editor and then click Article pages under the Sections tab.

 Here, you’ll be able to choose whether or not to Show breadcrumbs (see explanation under Blog Pages) as well as which sidebar content (if any) you wish to display.
 You can find an explanation for that under Blog pages too!

 Shopify stores come with a page creation tool, which you can use to generate pages containing information that rarely changes, and that customers will use often, such as an About page or a Contact page.
 You can add as many pages as you like to your store under Online store>Pages, and configure where they appear under Online store>Menus.

-There are also a few pages like the Cart page that are generated and populated automatically, but which you can customize by navigating to them in the theme editor and finding their section settings.
-We’ll cover the settings for these below.
+There are also a few pages that are generated and populated automatically, but which you can customize by navigating to them in the theme editor and finding their section settings.
+These include the Cart page, Search page, 404 page, and Password page.
+We’ll cover the settings for each below.

 Create a new page

 From your Shopify admin, navigate to Online store>Pages.
 Click the Add page button to open a new page template.

 From here, you can enter the Title and Content in the space provided, as well as set the Visibility and select a Page template.
 You’ll notice that Atlantic comes with two templates: a general page template (which you could use to create an FAQ or return policy page), and a contact.page template (which creates a contact form designed specifically for your Contact page).